Learn how to make a hammock, how to set it up, and how to use it both for leisure camping and for survival!

-You don’t need to climb a tree if you’re thinking of setting the hammock just a little bit off the ground.
-But there are risks when you sleep in a rainforest and hanging your hammock on treetops is one way to avoid them.
-To ascend tall trees properly and safely, you would need to learn some climbing techniques first—like how to rig a tree and how to use the throw line.
+You don’t need to climb a tree if you’re thinking of setting up just a little bit off the ground.
+There are risks when you sleep in a rainforest and hanging it on treetops is one way to avoid them.

 - Full No-See-Um netting can be unzipped to foot-end where it stores in a pocket